AppleMangoOrange/cryptonite_taskphase_venkataraman/picoctf/Reverse Engineering.md

 ## Approach

 - The `debugger0_a` file downloaded does not have debug info (which can be seen using `file`).
 The required number is the value of the `eax` register at the end of main.
-- To find this, we can make use of the GNU  debugger. `gdb ./debugger0_a`.
-We can enter our command at the end of `(gdb) `.
+- To find this, make use of the GNU  debugger. `gdb ./debugger0_a`.
+Enter our command at the end of `(gdb) `.
 Running the program with `r` returns an error code.
-- We can add a breakpoint to the code using `b main`.
+- Add a breakpoint to the code using `b main`.
 Now, when running with `r`, the program stops just before main.
-With `n` (or `s`), we can move to the end of the main function (since we do not have the source code).
+With `n` (or `s`), move to the end of the main function (since the source code is not available).
-- Now, we can view the value in the `eax` register using `info registers eax`.
+- Now, view the value in the `eax` register using `info registers eax`.
 The third value is the value stored in the register.

 ## New concepts